 I've never sold any gift cards or store credits on Raise, so I can't speak to the selling experience.
 If I had gift cards, I'd never use, or if I needed the cash for something else, I would definitely give Raise a try over selling them on eBay or Facebook Marketplace.

 If you search for reviews on Raise, you'll find people who weren't impressed.

-But on Sitejabber, there are almost 900 reviews of Raise and the 5-star reviews more than double the 1-star reviews.
+But on Sitejabber.com there are almost 900 Raise reviews, and the 5-star reviews more than double the 1-star reviews.
 From reading the negative reviews, my best advice would be to use the gift card as soon as possible after you purchase it.

 If you “travel hack” or if you use credit cards with cash-back or other types of rewards, you find ways to save just as much or even more money than you do buying discounted gift cards on Raise.

 But remember Raise may have options to save on different categories of spending not covered by your credit card reward categories.